Finding the Best Guide Dog Through Southeastern Guide Dogs. “Dogs are miracles with paws.” – Susan Ariel Rainbow Kennedy.

 The dormitory was opened for students wherein it was complete with various facilities including an internet access.
 Extra kennels were again built inside the campus in 1998 for breeding purposes and caring for the puppies.

-Guide Dogs in the Desert Guide Dogs of the Desert aims to provide safe mobility to the blind.
+Guide Dogs of the Desert aims to provide safe mobility to the blind.
 Through the companionship of a guide dog, any blind person has the opportunity for a life-changing experience.

 They also conduct outreach and educational programs to help spread the information about training dogs that will serve as guides.